Nordic Bronze Age: Warrior ethos

 The culture of the Nordic Bronze Age was that of a warrior culture, with a strong emphasis on weapons and status.
 Helle Vandkilde of Aarhus University, in her publications from 1995, describes most men of the period as having followed a warrior ethos.
 More than 70% of burials dating to the Nordic Bronze Age contain metal objects of various kinds, the most common objects being swords and daggers.
 It is noted that the people of the Nordic Bronze Age also placed great importance on helmets of intricate design, which they put much effort into making.
 However, not all of the weapons and armour of the Nordic Bronze Age were used for warfare.
 Some of them are believed to have been ceremonial, especially the helmets.

 Despite the importance of weapons in their society, archaeological discoveries suggest that intrasocietal violence was not particularly common in the Nordic Bronze Age, especially not when compared to contemporary European Bronze Age cultures.
 The people of the Nordic Bronze Age seem to instead have been directing their military efforts outwards, likely against people of neighbouring cultures, and are believed to have participated in battles along the Amber Road and other trade routes that were important for the continuous prosperity of their society.

 Many of the stone carvings from the Nordic Bronze Age depict boats in great numbers as well as groups of armed men manning the boats.
 Finds such as the Hjortspring boat, among others, give further credence to the theory that Bronze Age people in Scandinavia relied heavily on naval dominance of the waters surrounding their region in order to secure trade and safety.

 Ancient DNA and archaeological evidence indicates that people from the Nordic Bronze Age sphere were involved in the conflict at the Tollense valley battlefield in northern Germany (13th century BC), "the largest excavated and archaeologically verifiable battle site of this age in the world".

-International contacts
+International contacts and trade

+The beginning of metal production and increased exchange appears at around 2100 BCE, when copper was imported from Slovakia via central Germany, and tin from the British Isles.
+The triangular network is relevant for a few centuries during the Late Neolithic (2250-1700 BCE) and the beginning of the Early Bronze Age (1700-1600 BCE).
+This triangular network is slightly older, as shown by the distribution of straight-walled cups in Denmark and central Germany/Bohemia, and Scandinavian flint axes found on the British Isles.
+Copper was also imported from Britain in the Early Bronze Age in exchange for amber.

 The Nordic Bronze Age maintained intimate trade links with the Tumulus culture and Mycenaean Greece.
 The Nordic Bronze Age exported amber through the Amber Road, and imported metals in return.
 During the time of the Nordic Bronze Age, metals, such as copper, tin and gold, were imported into Scandinavia on a massive scale.
 Copper was imported from Sardinia, Iberia and Cyprus.
 The trade network was briefly disrupted during the Late Bronze Age collapse in the 12th century BC.